savonet/liquidsoap/doc/content/stereotool.md

 However, to use it, you will need a license.
 Using the operator without the proper license will _not_ result in an error in your script but the audio signal might have spoken text and/or beeps added to it.

-Using the operator with an invalid license will be reported in the log.
+Using the operator with an invalid license will be reported in the logs.
 You might also use the `valid_license` method available on the source returned by the operator, which returns `false` if the license is invalid.
 In this case, the `unlincensed_used_features` method returns a string indicating which unlicensed features are being used.